 A majority of bats responded to the reversal of location of the two options

 Two behavioural strategies were observed in the main experimental phase.
 The locations of the fixed and fluctuating options were always reversed between the two flowers on the second night of a condition to control for the bats’ location preferences.
 While most of the bats made visits to both options on both nights, a minority did not.
-4 out of the 16 bats in the subjective mean experiment, and 3 out of the 18 bats in the objective mean experiment, made near-exclusive visits to the same flower on both nights of a condition, regardless of whether that flower was the fixed or the fluctuating option.
-We designated these bats the ‘reversal non-responsive’ bats, as reversing the location of the fixed and fluctuating options induced no observable behavioural response.
+Four out of the sixteen bats in the subjective mean experiment, and 3 out of the 18 bats in the objective mean experiment, made near-exclusive visits to the same flower on both nights of a condition, regardless of whether that flower was the fixed or the fluctuating option.
+We designated these bats as ‘reversal non-responsive’, since reversing the location of the fixed and fluctuating options induced no observable behavioural response.

 Figure 4 shows the overall activity of the reversal non-responsive bats.
 The first time point of the sine function was the first visit made by a bat to the fluctuating option.
 This meant that on those nights the fixed option was assigned to the preferred flower of a reversal non-responsive bat, the bat never experienced the changing output of the fluctuating option and was thus ‘uninformed’ of all the available options - these animals were excluded from statistical analyses.